liferay/liferay-mobile-sdk/README.md

 	}
 	```

-	It contains prebuilt interfaces for both [Liferay Portal 6.2 and 7.0](https://github.com/brunofarache/liferay-sdk-builder/tree/master/services/src/main/java/com/liferay/mobile/sdk).
+	This dependency contains prebuilt interfaces for both [Liferay Portal 6.2 and 7.0](https://github.com/brunofarache/liferay-sdk-builder/tree/master/services/src/main/java/com/liferay/mobile/sdk).

 	Alternatively, you can also use the [SDK Builder](https://github.com/brunofarache/liferay-sdk-builder/tree/master/services/src/main/java/com/liferay/mobile/sdk)
 	to generate these interfaces for your custom API.
-However, it's probably
-	simpler for you to build them manually, as described above.
+It's usually simpler, however, for you to use the prebuilt ones as described above.

 3. Call the remote API: